Title

 - When the waste is being temporarily collected in a working container, as described above.

-- When waste is being added to, removed from, or consolidated in the container.
+- When waste is being added to or removed from the container.

-- When venting of the container is necessary for either the proper operation of laboratory equipment (such as HPLC), or to prevent the dangerous buildup of extreme pressure that may result from a reaction between the wastes being added.
+- When venting the container is necessary for proper operation of laboratory equipment (such as HPLC) or to prevent dangerous build up of pressure that may result from a reaction between waste constituents.
 In some cases, a vented container lid should be employed to prevent gas build-up.
-For help in locating a vented lid for waste storage containers, Call EHS (919-962-5507) for assistance.
+HPLC waste should utilize solvent caps with appropriate ports when in use and should be closed with an appropriate sealed cap at the end of a work shift.
+For help locating vented lid or solvent caps, contact EHS (919-962-5507).

-Liquid wastes may be accumulated in glass reagent bottles compatible with the waste.
-If you generate a large volume of liquid waste, consider 5-gallon carboys for solvent accumulation.
-Filled containers of liquids must have at least ten percent headspace (roughly 1.5 liters) to accommodate thermal expansion during transport and storage.
+Liquid waste may be accumulated in reagent bottles or carboys that are chemically compatible with the waste.
+If you generate a large volume of liquid waste, consider 19-liter carboys (Figure 12.2).
+Containers of liquid wastes must have at least ten-twenty percent head space (roughly 1.5 liters) to accommodate thermal expansion during transport and storage.
 Store glass waste containers in rubber safety carriers, buckets, or similar containers to protect against breakage and spillage.
-All waste containers holding 4 liters or less of liquid chemical waste, and all glass containers of liquid chemical waste stored on the floor, require secondary containment.
+All active waste containers holding liquid chemical waste and all glass containers of liquid chemical waste stored on the floor, require secondary containment.
+19-liter carboys that are no longer being added to, two-thirds full, and have been submitted to EHS for pick-up can be stored as shown in Figure 12.2.
+Do not stack more than two 19-liter carboys.

-Solid wastes may go into a double-lined cardboard box.
-Liners must be 1.5 mil or greater polypropylene bags.
-Do not use biohazard or radiation waste bags for solid waste accumulation, regular, labeled trash bags are preferred.
+Solid waste (e.g., gloves, paper towels, pipette tips, gels, etc.) must be placed into a five-gallon screw-top bucket or appropriate solid waste drum and lined (Figure 12.3).
+Liners must be 1.5 mil or greater polypropylene or low-density polyethylene (LDPE) bags.
+Do not use biohazard, radiation, or colored waste bags for solid waste accumulation.
+Regular clear or black bags are preferred.
 Tie and seal each bag individually.
-Ethidium bromide-containing solid and semi-solid waste (e.g. used gels) is also collected in double bags within cardboard boxes.
+Ethidium bromide-containing solid and semi-solid waste (e.g. used gels) is also collected in double bags within a five-gallon screw-top bucket.
 Collect liquid ethidium bromide waste in carboys or bottles and manage accordingly.
+Sharps containers cannot be placed within solid waste or broken glass boxes and must be disposed of accordingly.
+For more information, see the section below on “Regulated Sharps.”

 Chemical Waste Segregation